mity/md4c/README.md

 **A:** No.

-CommonMark specification declares that any sequence of (Unicode) characters is a valid Markdown document; i.e. that it does not matter whether some Markdown syntax is in some way broken or not.
-If it is broken, it will simply not be recognized and the parser should see the broken syntax construction just as a verbatim text.
+CommonMark specification states that any sequence of Unicode characters is a valid Markdown document.
+(In practice, this more or less always means UTF-8 encoding is assumed.)

+In other words, according to the specification, it does not matter whether some Markdown syntax construction is in some way broken or not.
+If it is broken, it will simply not be recognized and the parser should see it just as a verbatim text.

-MD4C takes this a step further.
-It sees any sequence of bytes as a valid input, following completely the GIGO philosophy (garbage in, garbage out).
+MD4C takes this a step further: It sees any sequence of bytes as a valid input, following completely the GIGO philosophy (garbage in, garbage out).
+I.e. any ill-formed UTF-8 byte sequence will propagate to the respective callback as a part of the text.

-If you need to validate that the input is, say, a valid UTF-8 document, you have to do it on your own.
+If you need to validate that the input is, say, a well-formed UTF-8 document, you have to do it on your own.
 The easiest way how to do this is to simply validate the whole Markdown document before passing it to the MD4C parser.

 ## License